gpuett/site-rebuild/README.md

 6. Enjoy!

 #### For Users
-1. Travel to deployed site at <a href="https://metacritic-clone.firebaseapp.com/">Firebase Hosting</a>
+1. Travel directly to deployed site at <a href="https://metacritic-clone.firebaseapp.com/">Firebase Hosting</a>

 ## Known Bugs